NexPlayer/Android-SDK/Agama.md

 **See Also**

-- NexPlayer.addNexClient in the NexPlayer™ SDK
+- NexPlayer.addNexClient in the NexPlayer SDK

-- NexPlayer.removeNexClient in the NexPlayer™ SDK
+- NexPlayer.removeNexClient in the NexPlayer SDK

-- NexPlayer.getClientStatus in the NexPlayer™ SDK
+- NexPlayer.getClientStatus in the NexPlayer SDK

 #### Object getProperty (com.nexstreaming.nexplayerengine.NexAgamaClient.AGAMA_PROPERTY key)